pablocasares/enricher/docs/configuration/bootstrapper.md

 `io.wizzie.bootstrapper.bootstrappers.impl.KafkaBootstrapper`

-This bootstrapper reads the stream config from Kafka, so you can change the stream topology without restarting the service.
+This bootstrapper read the stream config from Kafka, so you can change the stream topology without restart the service.
 The bootstrapper is reading the topic `__enricher_bootstrap` using a kafka consumer instance with a random `group.id`.

 | Property     | Description     |
 | :------------- | :-------------  |